proto-aiken-13/tp/docs/team/lsyurea.md

         to use the commands or not.
 - Group students by classes.
 - Make commands optional.
-- Modify help command to show the relevant commands.
+- Modify help command to show the relevant link.

 ### Contributions to the User Guide (UG)